Taking a PDC at Midwest Permaculture

-We Have Additional PDC's around the Midwest and elsewhere...
+We Have Additional PDC's around the Midwest...
 See Here

 We are located in Northeast Illinois in the heart of industrial agriculture.
 Stelle is the green rectangular island in the middle of what are typically empty fields for 8-9 months of the year.